-We expect to conduct two Phase III clinical trials.
-We do not expect that these funds will be adequate to complete the second of these Phase III clinical trials, which will require us to raise additional funds for this purpose.
+We do not expect that these funds will be adequate to complete our proposed Phase III trials, which will require us to raise additional funds for this purpose.

 DIVIDEND POLICY

 We have never declared or paid any cash dividends on our ordinary shares and do not anticipate paying any cash dividends in the foreseeable future.
 Payment of cash dividends, if any, in the future will be at the discretion of our board of directors and will depend on then-existing conditions, including our financial condition, operating results, contractual restrictions, capital requirements, business prospects and other factors our board of directors may deem relevant.